-- Supports your partner enabling them to participate more comfortably and confidently.
+Supports your partner enabling them to participate more comfortably

-It’s also important for you to understand what Doulas do NOT do.
-Doulas are NOT medical professionals.
-They do not perform clinical tasks.
-They do not give medical advice or diagnose conditions.
-They do not judge you for decisions that you make.
-They do not let their personal values or biases get in the way of caring for you.
-They do not take over the role of your partner.
-They do not deliver the baby.
-They do not change shifts.
-For more information on Doulas you can look at Doula UK.
+It’s also important to understand what doulas do NOT do.
+Doulas are not medical professionals.
+We do not perform clinical tasks.
+We do not give medical advice or diagnose conditions.
+We do not judge you for decisions that you make.
+We do not let our personal values or biases get in the way of caring for you.
+We do not take over the role of your partner.
+We do not deliver the baby.
+We do not change shifts.

 How is the Doula's role different from a birth partner's role?

-A Doulas role is very different from that of your birth partner, instantly dispelling the myth that Doulas replace or push aside the partner.
+A doula’s role is very different from that of a birth partner, instantly dispelling the myth that doulas replace or push aside the partner.
 Birth partners come in many varieties.
 Husband, boyfriend, wife, girlfriend, mum, auntie, sister or friend and sometimes no birth partner at all.
 They may have little or no knowledge about birth, medical procedures, or what goes on in a hospital.
-Asking your partner to be your sole provider of emotional, practical and physical support during labour and birth is like asking them to be your sole tour guide in Timbuktu, even though they have never been there before and don’t speak the language.
+Asking your partner to be your sole provider of emotional, practical and physical support during labour and birth is like asking them to be your tour guide in Timbuktu, even though they have never been there before and don’t speak the language.
 Doulas work alongside your partner providing support for them too, reassuring them along the way.
-Doulas can look after the practical side of things freeing them up to concentrate on their partner and offer support.
+Doulas can look after the practical side of things freeing the birth partners up to concentrate on the role of offer support and comfort to you.
 Think of it as building your “dream team”.
 Support, encouragement, strength, knowledge and love from all sides, all working to help you to achieve a positive birth experience.